nasa/astrobee_android/gs_examples/README.md

 This is a guest science android application that uses the guest science library and the Astrobee API.
 It is an example of a primary apk that commands the robot to execute a simple trajectory.
-Please look at the readme file inside the app directory for further information.
+Please look at the [readme file](/gs_examples/test_simple_trajectory/readme.md) inside the app directory for further information.

-## test battery monitor
+## battery monitor

 This is a guest science android application that uses the guest science library and simple ROS communications to get data from the batteries.
 It is also an example of a secondary apk that has a GUI.
 While GUIs are useful in testing, most GS apks shouldn't have a GUI since a crew member will most likely not be looking at it.
-Please, look at the readme file inside the app directory for further information.
+Please, look at the [readme file](/gs_examples/battery_monitor/readme.md) inside the app directory for further information.

 ## test gs api

 This is a guest science android application that uses the guest science library and the Astrobee API.
 It is also an example of a primary apk that commands the robot to execute trajectories and move the arm.
-Please look at the readme file inside the app directory for further information.
+Please look at the [readme file](/gs_examples/test_gs_api/readme.md) inside the app directory for further information.

 ## java test square trajectory

 This is a guest science example that uses the astrobee api but not the guest science library.
 This example moves the astrobee in a rectangle.
-Please see java\_test\_square\_trajectory/readme.md for more information.
+Please look at the [readme file](/gs_examples/java_test_square_trajectory/readme.md) inside the app directory for further information.

 ## test guest science apk